Sharon and Steve have lived in this wilderness setting for over 40 years and they’ve always endeavoured to minimise their environmental footprint.

 The Cabins started life in another place for another purpose.
 The large cabin was a demountable road workers camp, the smaller cabin on the Mt Lindesay border gate as accommodation for the tickies who manned that gate.

 Both cabins were relocated and refurbished using trees milled on the property by a local mobile mill.
 The trees that were felled for this purpose produced very little waste.
 The head of the tree and milled offcuts were docked up for firewood.
 The saw dust is used to balance the carbon/nitrogen in the composting toilets.

-The Bushman's Huts were modelled on early settlers semi-permenant camps.
-The Bushman's Huts are constructed from recycled corrugated iron sourced from the Old Tabulam Courthouse, recycled teak and hardwood flooring, railway sleeper offcuts and milled timber form the property. the huts were built by hand and sited to least disturb the bush and take in the view of the Clarence River.
+The Tree Huts were modelled on early settlers’ semi-permanent camps.
+The Tree Huts are constructed from recycled corrugated iron sourced from the Old Tabulam Courthouse, recycled teak and hardwood flooring, railway sleeper offcuts and milled timber from the property.
+The huts were built by hand and sited to least disturb the bush and take in the view of the Clarence River.

-Power: A total of 3.5kw of solar photvolatic panels power the lodge.
-This is done with three arrays.
-1.5kw for the main house, 1kw for the cabins and 1 kw for the camp kitchen and Bushman's Huts.
+A total of 5kw of solar photovoltaic panels power the lodge.
+This is done with three arrays:.
+3kw for the main house, 1kw for the cabins and 1 kw for the camp kitchen and the Bushman’s Huts.

-Water: Water is sourced from a wet season waterfall located on the mountain behind the cabins, this is gravity fed to a large holding tank and then gravity fed to all the buildings.
-The river is used as a back up in times of no flow or firefighting.
+Water is sourced from a wet season waterfall located on the mountain behind the cabins, this is gravity fed to a large holding tank and then gravity fed to all the buildings.
+The river is used as a backup in times of no flow or firefighting.

-Rubbish: We encourage recycling of rubbish by providing seperate bins to seperate paper, glass, metal and organic materials and ask guests to take whatever is left home with them.
+We also encourage recycling of rubbish by providing individual bins to separate paper, glass, metal and organic materials and ask guests to take whatever is left home with them.